Sokkeldirektoratet

 Oil meter

-(1) An oil meter shall be suited to the measurement in question and operating conditions under which it will be used.
+(1) an oil meter shall be suited to the measurement in question and the operating conditions under which it will be used.

-(2) in connection with laboratory flow calibration and calibration in situ, oil meters shall comply with the performance requirements in Table 4.
-The requirements apply over a flow rate range of at least 10:1 and before adjustment to a calibration curve.
+(2) During flow calibration in a laboratory and in situ, the oil meter shall comply with the performance requirements in Table 4.
+The requirements apply over a flow rate range of at least 10:1 and before adjustment to the calibration curve.
 The quantities in the table shall be determined as follows:

-1. Measurement errors shall, at each flow rate, be determined as the mean value of subsequent single calibrations.
+1. A measurement error shall, at each flow rate, be determined as the mean value of successive single calibrations.

-2. The random uncertainty of the measurement error/calibration factor shall, at each flow rate, be determined through a type A evaluation of the uncertainty of the mean value of subsequent single calibrations.
+2. The random uncertainty of the measurement error or / calibration factor shall, at each flow rate, be determined by a statistical analysis of the uncertainty of the mean value of successive single calibrations.

-3. Linearity shall be determined as the difference between the highest and lowest measurement error over the flow rate range or as the relative difference between the highest and lowest calibration factor over the flow rate range.
-A calibration factor shall, at each flow rate, be determined as the mean value of subsequent single calibrations.
+3. The linearity of an oil meter shall be determined over the flow rate range by the largest difference in measurement errors or the largest relative difference in calibration factor.
+A calibration factor shall, at each flow rate, be determined as the mean value of successive single calibrations.

-Table 4 (Requirements for oil meters during flow calibration)
+Table 4 (Requirements for an oil meter during flow calibration)

 Limit value for: Delivery measurements Allocation measurement